lcrespom/winner-game/README.md

 ## Setup

-This is plain client-side Vite-React project.
+This is a plain client-side Vite-React project.
 It can be built and tested with `node.js` or a compatible runtime.
 As usual:

 - Initial installation: `npm install`.